ragsns/snyk-annotations/annotations.md

 <img src="resources/AnnotationReport.jpg"  width="400">

-If you dig down on the settings tab, you will notice the improper configuration parameters for the workload which can be fixed by modifying the `YAML` file.
+If you dig down on the settings tab, you will notice the improper configuration parameters repored for the workload which can be fixed by modifying the `YAML` file.

 <img src="resources/ImproperConfig.jpg"  width="400">